ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

     ![alt text](Installation/fingerprint.png "fingerprint")

-  1. Setup the docker stable repository and update the local cache
+  f.
+Setup the docker stable repository and update the local cache

       ```
       add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
       apt-get update
       ```

-  1. Install docker
+  g.
+Install docker

     ```
     apt-get install -y docker-ce
     ```

-  1. In an air-gapped environment only, configure Docker to use the proxy server.
+  h.
+In an air-gapped environment only, configure Docker to use the proxy server.

     Docker must be able to reach the internet to be able to pull images from the IBM catalog and any other public repositories that are configured in the platform.
 It is extremely important that the NO_PROXY section be correctly configured in the file below to prevent an installation failure caused by docker trying to use the proxy to hit the ICP vip interface.